 The result is the Catalan version is lighter on the tomato and has a bit more garlic flavor.
 You can also get a great sense of the oil if you use a good one.
 The other version is more tomato-forward and also I guess easier to make at the table.

-You can see how to make it both ways in this short video:
+You can see how to make it both ways in the short video!